NaturalHistoryMuseum/scratchpads-usage/README.md

 This will also generate JSON output and create HTML reports.

-Reports can be generated into HTML by running `node reports.js`, which generates HTML files into the reports directory.
+Reports can be generated into HTML by running `node reports.js`, which generates HTML files into the docs directory.

 Todo:
  - Entity/Content types and counts